-A major question is whether the opposition uprisings in Tunisia and Egypt, which toppled leaders there in January and February 2011, would reinvigorate the Green Movement, which uses similar social media techniques and has similar grievances.
+A major question was whether the opposition uprisings in Tunisia and Egypt, which toppled leaders there in January and February 2011, would reinvigorate the Green Movement, which uses similar social media techniques and has similar grievances.
 The regime, seeking to parry such parallels, praised the Tunisian and Egyptian events as inspired by Iran's 1979 revolution, while Green movement leaders compared those uprisings to the Green uprising in 2009.
-Musavi and Karrubi called for protests on February 14, 2011, a call tacitly backed by Rafsanjani, and there were numerous clashes with tear-gas-wielding riot police in Tehran and other cities, according to various press reports.
-In advance of the demonstration, both men reportedly were placed under house arrest, although some accounts had Musavi attending the protests.
+The question was answered when Musavi and Karrubi called for protests on February 14, 2011, and there were numerous clashes with tear-gas-wielding riot police in Tehran and other cities, according to various press reports.
+Further protests which reportedly drew large numbers of protesters but were ultimately suppressed by the Basij were held on February 20 and March 1.
+Observers say that the Green movement plan is to conduct protests every Tuesday until Nowruz (March 21) and to reassess strategy at that time.